International Baccalaureate Program

-- IB programmes are recognized around the world and ensure an increased adaptability and mobility for IB students.
+- IB programmes are recognised around the world and ensure an increased adaptability and mobility for IB students

-- IB World Schools must undergo an exhaustive authorization process in order to offer one or more of the programmes, which includes a study of the school’s resources and commitment to the IB mission and philosophy.
+- IB World Schools must undergo an exhaustive authorisation process in order to offer one or more of the programmes, which includes a study of the school’s resources and commitment to the IB mission and philosophy

-- The core components of IB programmes encourage students to participate in creative and service-oriented activities, while at the same time emphasizing the importance of reflection on a personal and academic level.
+- The core components of IB programmes encourage students to participate in creative and service-oriented activities, while at the same time emphasising the importance of reflection on a personal and academic level

 IB students study six courses within the IB, three at higher level and three at standard level.
 Students study a range of languages, social studies, the experimental sciences and mathematics.